Bobby Fischer: Early life

 Bobby Fischer was born at Michael Reese Hospital in Chicago, Illinois, on March 9, 1943.
 His mother, Regina Wender Fischer, was a US citizen, born in Switzerland; her parents were Polish Jews.
 Raised in St. Louis, Missouri, Regina became a teacher, a registered nurse, and later a physician.

 After graduating from college in her teens, Regina traveled to Germany to visit her brother.
-It was there she met geneticist and future Nobel Prize winner Hermann Joseph Muller, who persuaded her to move to Moscow to study medicine.
+There, she met geneticist and future Nobel Prize winner Hermann Joseph Muller, who persuaded her to move to Moscow to study medicine.
 She enrolled at First Moscow State Medical University, where she met Hans-Gerhardt Fischer, also known as Gerardo Liebscher, a German biophysicist, whom she married in November 1933.
 In 1938, Hans-Gerhardt and Regina had a daughter, Joan Fischer.
 The reemergence of antisemitism under Stalin prompted Regina to go with Joan to Paris, where Regina became an English teacher.
 The threat of a German invasion led her and Joan to go to the United States in 1939.
 Regina and Hans-Gerhardt had already separated in Moscow, although they did not officially divorce until 1945.

 At the time of her son's birth, Regina was homeless.
 For several years, she took jobs around the country to support her family.
 She engaged in political activism and raised both Bobby and Joan as a single parent.

 In 1949, Regina moved the family to Manhattan, New York City, and the following year to Brooklyn, where she studied for her master's degree in nursing and subsequently began working in that field.

-Paul Neményi as Fischer's father
+Claims of Paul Neményi as Fischer's father

 In 2002, Peter Nicholas and Clea Benson of The Philadelphia Inquirer published an investigative report which stated that Bobby Fischer's biological father was actually Paul Neményi.
 Neményi, a Hungarian mathematician and physicist of Jewish heritage, specialized in continuum mechanics.
 His work applied geometrical solutions to fluid dynamics.
 He had been a child prodigy and had won the Hungarian national mathematics competition at the age of 17.

-Benson and Nicholas continued their work and gathered additional evidence in court records, personal interviews, and a summary of an FBI investigation written by J. Edgar Hoover, which confirmed their earlier conclusions.

-Throughout the 1950s, the FBI investigated Regina and her circle due to her supposed communist views and due to her time living in Moscow.
+A summary of an FBI surveillance investigation written in 1959 by J. Edgar Hoover also came to the conclusion that Nemenyi was Fischer's biological father.
+Throughout the 1950s, the FBI investigated Regina Fischer and her circle due to her supposed communist views and due to her time living in Moscow.
 FBI files note that Hans-Gerhardt Fischer never entered the United States, while recording that Neményi took a keen interest in Fischer's upbringing.
 Not only were Regina and Neményi reported to have had an affair in 1942, but Neményi made monthly child support payments to Regina and paid for Bobby's schooling until Paul Neményi's death in 1952.